-10 Best WiFi Routers Under $100 (2020)
+10 Best Routers Under $100 in 2020

 Best

-These are the top 10 best wifi routers for under $100 you can buy in 2020.
-Cheap wireless routers that offer fast internet speeds, plenty of coverage, and lots of useful features.
-Whether you stream tons of videos, are a hardcore gamer, have a 2-story house or need a router with parental controls, we have you covered.
+In this guide we’ve gathered a list of the best routers under $100 you can buy in 2020.
+Cheap WiFi routers that offer fast internet speeds, long range, great security and lots of useful features.
+Whether you stream tons of videos, work from home, are a hardcore gamer in a 2-story house or need a mesh router with parental controls, we have you covered.

-You probably have both a modem and a WiFi router, and you likely rent one or both for around $5 a month from your internet provider.
+You probably have both a modem and a WiFi router, and you likely rent one for around $5 a month from your internet provider.
 Don’t believe me?
 Check your bill and you’ll see a rental charge.
-With our help, you can ditch that fee.
+With our help, you can ditch that fee and get better more reliable internet.

-Yes, you can actually buy your own WiFi router and stop paying a monthly rental fee.
-This will save you money while delivering faster internet speeds, better performance and more features at the same time.
-If that sounds good to you, and it should, these are the best cheap routers available right now.
+Our list of routers will save you money while delivering faster internet speeds, longer range, better 4k streams, better performance, and more features.

-The Best WiFi Routers Under $100
+The Best Cheap Routers in 2020

 Describing the features of a router can sound like a foreign language to some people.
 So, to keep things simple, just know that if you’re looking for the best overall combination of price, speed, performance and coverage, the TP-Link Archer C7 is your best bet.
 We’ll start with it.
 Or, the same router with Alexa support (the A7) is a great choice too.

 Basically, if you don’t want to drop hundreds of dollars on a router, get the Archer C7.
-It received an Amazon’s Choice award, has nearly 18,000 positive reviews, and almost the entire internet will say it’s a great choice even here in 2020.
+It received an Amazon’s Choice award, has nearly 18,000 positive reviews, and almost the entire internet will say it’s the best cheap router available in 2020.

 This is a fast Dual-Band (2.4 GHz and 5 GHz) Gigabit router with the latest 802.11ac standards, theoretical internet speeds of up to 1,750 Mbps and six antennas to cover every corner of your house.
 You’ll also enjoy two USB ports for media sharing, a 2-year warranty, QoS, and the option to flash custom software like DD-WRT for all you enthusiasts.
 It’s the perfect WiFi router for 4k streaming and HD gaming, yet has parental controls and is easy enough to use for any family.